 The exact treatment depends on a variety of factors such as:

-- Root cause of SIBO, such as history of food poisoning, inadequate digestive secretions, hypothyroidism, ileocecal valve issues
+- Root cause/s of SIBO, such as history of food poisoning, inadequate digestive secretions, hypothyroidism, ileocecal valve issues

 - Symptoms being experienced – not every case of SIBO is the same.
 Symptomatic treatment is important to give you, the individual, some quick relief while working on reducing the bacterial load

 - Which gases are involved – although there are similarities, treatment of hydrogen SIBO and methane SIBO are not completely the same.
-Also, if I suspect hydrogen sulphide SIBO is present, that also needs to be treated somewhat differently again
+Also, if I suspect hydrogen sulphide SIBO is present, that also needs to be treated somewhat differently again.
+Having said that, all of these types of SIBO have a base of elevated hydrogen levels.

 Overview of how I treat SIBO – what tools I use

-I’ve completed courses from the SIBO Doctor (Nirala Jacobi) and also Jason Hawrelak.
+I’ve completed courses from the SIBO Doctor (Nirala Jacobi) and also Jason Hawrelak, PhD.

 My treatment strategy is based on their respective naturopathic approaches.
 The main goal is to eliminate or greatly reduce the SIBO without inflicting harm on the large intestine microbiome, and while also preventing relapse.
 SIBO is unfortunately a condition that does involve a high rate of relapse – usually because the underlying causes haven’t been adequately assessed and addressed.